RumoredLegend/Quantum-Adaptive-Governance-Protocol/README.md

+Welcome to my repository
+Authored by Matthew Rios
-A 133-qubit quantum governance protocol executed on IBM QPU with 4096 shots.
+This project presents a 133-qubit quantum governance protocol executed on IBM’s superconducting QPU with 4096 shots.
-It models entanglement-weighted elections, veto logic, feedback healing, and multi-mesh arbitration.
-Results show collapse symmetry, suggesting quantum systems can self-organize and adapt under stress.
-By, RumoredLegend
+It models adaptive control through entanglement-weighted elections, veto quorum logic, feedback healing, and multi-mesh arbitration.
+The system maintained collapse symmetry, validating a scalable framework for entangled decision-making and quantum constitutional behavior.